- Download our Moving to Chile Guide (PDF)

 Money in Chile

 The currency used in Chile is the Chilean Peso (CLP) which is in theory subdivided into 100 centavos.
-That said, centavo coins are no longer in circulation and prices are often rounded up to the nearest peso.
+Centavo coins are no longer in circulation, and due to inflation, prices are typically rounded to the nearest 10 pesos.
 CLP 1 and CLP 5 coins, although still in circulation, are no longer in production.

 - Notes: CLP 1,000, 2,000, 5,000, 10,000 and 20,000

 - Coins: CLP 1, 5, 10, 50, 100 and 500

 Money matters can be tricky, especially when dealing with a foreign currency.
 The Chilean Peso has a floating exchange rate, and the currency can fluctuate.
 This can complicate currency conversions, but luckily there are many ways and places to do this.
 Money can be exchanged at airports, large hotels, ATMs and foreign exchange bureaux (casas de cambio).
 Expats should never exchange money with strangers on the street, as this exposes them to the risk of scams.

 Expats will probably find the best rates for getting the local currency in Chile at ATMs or casas de cambio.
 Travellers’ cheques are often accepted at the casas de cambio, although the exchange rate is not in favour of the person exchanging money.

-Expats are advised to carry cash with them, especially in smaller denominations as change is hard to come by outside of large cities and tourist areas.
+Expats are advised to carry cash with them, especially in smaller denominations, as change is difficult to come by outside of large cities and tourist areas.

 Banking in Chile